 - An infrastructure with various cluster nodes (failover, primary and other clients) is being developed that connects to the shared storage hard drive.

 These are the disaster recovery plan for SQL Server by which you can easily protect their data from any disaster in the future.

 Solution to Repair Corrupted SQL Database File

 If you have corrupt SQL database files, no need to worry about it.
-You can use the SQL repair software.
-It is helpful to recover corrupt SQL database MDF and NDF files.
-In this way, you can easily repair MDF file of any SQL Server versions like 2019, 2017, 2016, 2014, 2012, 2008, etc.
+You can use SQL Repair Software for SQL database disaster recovery operations.
+It is helpful to recover corrupt or damaged SQL database MDF and NDF files.
+Using the tool you can restore your deleted table records and other database objects like – Tables, Views, Functions, Stored Procedures, etc. The tool also provides the option to preview repaired data and export them to live SQL Server Database, SQL Server Compatible script, and CSV file format. it can easily repair MDF files of any SQL Server versions like 2019, 2017, 2016, 2014, 2012, 2008, etc.

 Step 1.
 Download and launch the software on your system.